 Her name was Mary and she changed my life the day I met her.
 It was the very beginning of my journey with cultured foods, and I was in hiding with my newfound knowledge.
 People didn't understand what I was doing, and the thought of letting food ferment on your counter for days at a time . . . well, it sounded crazy to people and they let me know they thought I was nuts.
 So I decided I wasn't going to tell anyone what I was doing.
 Nobody could have convinced me that these foods were bad.
 They had healed and made me well and I was so grateful.
-My own body had showed me the power of making probiotic foods and there was no turning back for me.
-But I didn't like the ridicule, so I kept quiet until one day I met Mary.
+My own body had shown me the power of making probiotic foods and there was no turning back for me.
+But I didn't like ridicule, so I kept quiet until one day I met Mary.
 Our kids were in a drama class together, and I had brought some cultured vegetables and kefir with me to class.
 When she saw it, she asked me what it was, her eyes lit up, and I thought, "Oh no, here it comes."
 But instead, she started sharing with me how these foods had changed her boys who were severely autistic.
 So miraculous was the change in her boys that I could hardly tell they had any tendency towards autism.
 They were bright and smart and I loved them.
 She shared with me her journey and how much these foods had helped her boys, along with exercise and therapy, and we became fast friends.
 Every week we would sit and talk about bacteria and all it could do.
 Mary was so smart and had such knowledge that I sucked it up like a sponge.
 I finally had a friend who understood my love for microbes and it felt like pure joy to me.
 These foods hadn't just changed me and my family, they'd changed Mary's family, too, and we were on to something.
 The stories she told me of her boys convinced me early on that I needed to learn as much as I could about these cultured foods.
-Mary gave me the courage I needed to spread the good news that cultured foods worked, and for that I will always be grateful.
+Mary gave me the courage I needed to spread the good news that cultured foods worked, and for that, I will always be grateful.
 Her life experience with autism and cultured foods was a mighty thing to behold; and years later, research is catching up with what Mary knew for sure - probiotic foods work for autism.

 The trial that was so successful, it failed

 One study on autism that really made an impact on me was done by food microbiologist Glenn Gibson at the University of Reading.
 It is referred to by some people as “the trial that was so successful, it failed.”
 The study was done with 40 autistic children all between the ages of 4 and 13 years.
-Each child was randomly placed in one of two groups.
-For three weeks, one group was given a probiotic supplement with the species Lactobacillus plantarum, which is abundant in cultured vegetables.
+Each child was randomly placed in one of the two groups.
+For three weeks, one group was given a probiotic supplement with the species Lactobacillus Plantarum, which is abundant in cultured vegetables.
 The other children were given a placebo.
 After three weeks, the researchers planned to switch what each group was receiving, supplement or placebo.
 However, the parents of the children taking the probiotic saw such positive results that they knew which group they were in and refused to switch to the placebo.
 They saw too many improvements in not only digestive health but also mental and behavioral health that they said it was heartbreaking to have to stop their child from taking the probiotic.
 The children were calmer and had a greater ability to listen and concentrate.
 The trial had such a large dropout rate that it was discontinued.1

 In another study, which was done on mice at the California Institute of Technology, researchers found that mothers who had an induced infection or inflammation during pregnancy had offspring with autism-like behaviors, such as social avoidance, anxiety, repetitive actions, and GI disorders.
 The researchers fed these mice Bacteroides fragilis, a bacterium that has been used as probiotic therapy in animals with GI disorders and is also found in a healthy human gut.
 The result?
 The behavior of the treated mice changed.
 They were more likely to interact with other mice, had reduced anxiety, and were less likely to become aggressive.2